DoumSof99/WebSocket/README.md

 - how to write a simple WebSocket locally in js, both the client and server side.
 - how to upload the server into a cloud, share it, and use it on the open web.
 - create a ball animation game and connect to the glitch server.
+- Creates a processing sketch that communicates with the WebSocket server and synchronizes data.

 1) in the vs code I open the server-echo project and in the PowerShell, I go to this path and run:
 ![image](https://github.com/DoumSof99/WebSocket/assets/71881384/899632e2-f8e3-4a7d-ba77-226e72400bab)